 The mission of the Alabama Department of Public Health is to promote, protect, and improve the health of individuals and communities of Alabama.

 The Alabama Department of Public Health will lead the state in assuring the health of Alabamians by promoting healthy, safe, prepared, and informed communities.

-More than 140 years ago, medical leaders in Alabama advocated constitutional authority to oversee matters of public health.
-The purpose of the authority was to preserve and prolong life; to plan an educational program for all people on rules which govern a healthful existence; and to determine a way for enforcing health laws for the welfare of all people.
+More than 135 years ago, medical leaders in Alabama advocated constitutional authority to oversee matters of public health.
+The purpose of the authority was to develop a system of hygiene to preserve and prolong life; to plan an educational program for all people on the rules which govern a healthful existence; and to determine a way for enforcing health laws for the welfare of all people.

 Learn more about ADPH by visiting the following links: